SpektroAudio/NGEN-UserManual/docs/setup.md

 ## Connecting NGEN to other your setup

-NGEN can be connected to computers, drum machines and synthesizers via USB, MIDI and CV.
-These connections can also be used simultaniously.
+NGEN can be connected to computers, drum machines and synthesizers via USB, MIDI, and CV.
+These connections can also be used simultaneously.

 ### Connecting via USB